JonathanCass/ReactUsefulPieces/README.md

     Case Insensitive version also present here
 RecursiveSorting - Based off of exercises in Brian Holts Computer Science Lectures on Front End Masters
     Present here as both a useful reference on simple recursive functions and practice for visualizing array sorting methods.
     [ User submits numbers into an array , Presses the button for Bubble Merge or Quick sort and the array is sorted via the chosen method and displayed on the page .]
 StringX
-    Simple String Flip [ Input a string, press button to flip ]
+    Simple String Flip
+    Flip ignoring special characters